Salesforce DevOps—what is it, and why's everyone talking about it?

 In fact, the 2022 report from Google’s DevOps Research and Assessment program (DORA) found that elite teams release 973 times more frequently than low-performing teams.
 High-performing teams also have a lead time from commit to deploy that is a whopping 6570 time faster than low performers, and their changes are 1/3 less likely to fail.

-Teams adopting DevOps practices with Gearset have a 92% success rate when releasing to production, and can release up to 12x faster than when they deployed with change sets.
+Teams adopting Salesforce DevOps practices with Gearset have a 98% deployment success rate, and can release up to 12x faster than when they deployed with change sets.
 In short, teams that have adopted DevOps practices dramatically outpace those that haven’t.

-DevOps involves certain tools, processes and ways of working.
-Luckily, adopting DevOps for Salesforce doesn’t necessarily mean you have to make lots of changes all at once.
+Luckily, adopting DevOps for Salesforce development doesn’t necessarily mean you have to make lots of changes all at once.
 Taking just one step towards a more agile development process can reap rewards.
 Your team might already be doing some things that are part of DevOps!

 In general, a robust DevOps strategy will include practices such as version control, continuous integration, automated testing and backup.